nathanross/wtftw-wiki/README.md

 #WTFTW wiki

+[Edit this page](https://github.com/nathanross/wtftw-wiki/edit/master/README.md) (You must create a github acocunt if you have not already.)

 this is a little wiki of WTFTW (Window Tiling For The Win - the tiling window manager) tips.

 #### Help, it's not working!